 While writing is a fundamental part of all types of communication, the AgComm curriculum provides students a basis in several approaches and mediums.

-Coursework in the College of Media, whether in News Broadcast Journalism, News Editorial Journalism, or Advertising, provides a foundation and skills in the broad field of communications.
+Coursework in the College of Media, whether in Journalism or Advertising, provides a foundation and skills in the broad field of communications.
 Students learn from world-renowned experts in advertising and consumer behavior and award-winning journalists - including Pulitzer Prize winners.

 To provide students with a solid basis in the science and business of agriculture, part of our coursework is fulfilled in the College of Agricultural, Environmental, and Consumer Sciences.
 Courses in ACES cover many subject areas including food and human nutrition, animal science, natural resources and environmental systems, and many more.

-Students who currently major in agricultural communications or who enter in Fall 2011 pursue either 18 credit hours from ACES, or can chose to pursue the 18-credit hour minor in Food and Environmental Systems (also from ACES).
+Students who currently major in agricultural communications or who enter in Fall 2014 pursue the 18-credit hour minor in Food and Environmental Systems (from ACES).
 The minor includes three prescribed courses in an introduction to agriculture, intro to natural resources and environmental sciences, and an intro to food science and human nutrition.
 After those three courses are completed, students can chose from over 70 courses in ACES to fulfill the minor.
-Current or Fall 2011 entrants must declare the minor with their academic advisor if that is the route they desire; otherwise, the default is to fulfill 18 credit hours from ACES.